 We track response metrics to ensure consumers are being assisted in a timely manner.
-The average speed to answer a phone call at the Lifeline Support Center from January to June 2020 was 30 seconds and the average time to perform a manual application review was under 6 minutes.
+The average speed to answer a phone call at the Lifeline Support Center from July 2020 to December 2020 was 22 seconds and the average time to perform a manual application review was under 6 minutes.

 We are also focused on ensuring the application process in the National Verifier system moves along in a timely manner.
 To track this goal, we look at database response time as well as the length of time to complete an application.
-The average automated database response time from January to June 2020 was less than a second and, in June 2020, 89% of applications that did not require a manual review were completed in six minutes or less.
+The average automated database response time from July to December 2020 was approximately one second, and, in December 2020, over half of applications that did not require a manual review were completed in six minutes or less.